MetaScript-Foundation/MSX2LuauCompiler/README.md

 Copyright 2024 MetaScript Foundation, a subsidary of MetaTable Games.
 All Rights reserved.
 Copyright 2024 MetaTable Games.
 All Rights reserved.

-MetaScript (MSX) to Luau Compiler.
+MetaScript Raw (MSRAW) to Luau Compiler.
 MPM (MetaScript Package Manager) packages are not supported.
+This is primarily for converting MSX to Luau, however this convertor only supports MSRAW, therefore you must use MSX2MSRAW to convert MSX to MSRAW.

+Is this scuffed?
+Yes
+Will it be actively fixed?
+Prob not, contributors are welcomed.

 ## Prerequisites
 Before you begin, ensure you have the following installed: